-† The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest running annual average ratio between the percent of TOC actually removed to the percent of TOC required to be removed.
+The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest running annual average ratio between the percent of TOC actually removed to the percentage of TOC required to be removed.
 A value of greater than one (1) indicates compliance with TOC removal requirements.
-A value of less than one (1) indicates a violation of TOC removal requirements.
-The values reported under "Range of Detection" is the lowest monthly ratio to the highest monthly ratio.
+A value less than 1 indicates a violation of the TOC removal requirements.
+The values reported under the "Range of Detections" for TOC is the lowest monthly ratio to the highest monthly ratio.